Pablo Quatrocchi

 Pablo Javier Quatrocchi (born 19 January 1974) is an Argentine football coach and former player who played as a central defender.
-He is the current manager of Estudiantes de La Plata's reserve squad.
+He is the reserves manager of Defensa y Justicia.

 Born in Quilmes, Quatrocchi played for Quilmes, Estudiantes de La Plata, VfL Wolfsburg, Veracruz, San Lorenzo, and finally retired in Club Necaxa as a defender and captain.

 Coaching career

 After retiring, Quatrocchi was appointed as a youth coach at Quilmes.
 He was later appointed as the club's sporting director and also served as coordinator of the youth players.
 On 7 June 2014, it was announced that Quatrocchi has signed his first professional club Quilmes as a head coach and will be making his debut as a first-team coach.
 He left on 30 November 2014.

 On 3 December 2015, he was appointed as manager of Douglas Haig.
 He was released in May 2016.

 In June 2017, Quatrocchi was appointed as a youth coordinator for Estudiantes LP.
 On 24 February 2019, he was appointed as caretaker manager for the first team.
 It lasted until March 2019, where Gabriel Milito was appointed.